PCAR

 Valuation Analysis: Is PCAR Overvalued?

-Given a positive net income, the primary valuation metric is the P/E ratio.
-The trailing P/E stands at 24.25x, while the forward P/E is notably lower at 18.67x, implying the market expects a meaningful recovery in earnings over the next year, aligning with analyst EPS estimates averaging $7.67.
-Compared to sector averages, PCAR's trailing P/E of 24.25x trades at a premium; for context, its Price/Sales ratio of 2.03x and EV/EBITDA of 11.52x also suggest a valuation above purely cyclical industrial peers, a premium justified by its market-leading position, strong balance sheet, and higher-margin parts business.
-Historically, the current trailing P/E of 24.25x is above the stock's own multi-year range observed in the historical ratios data, which has frequently fluctuated between 9x and 18x over recent years, indicating the market is currently pricing in optimistic expectations for a soft landing in the truck cycle rather than a severe downturn.
+Given the company's consistent profitability with a positive net income, the primary valuation metric is the Price-to-Earnings (PE) ratio.
+The trailing PE ratio is 24.25x, while the forward PE is notably lower at 17.22x; this significant gap implies the market expects a substantial recovery in earnings over the next twelve months, aligning with analyst EPS estimates averaging $7.83.
+Compared to sector averages, Paccar's trailing PE of 24.25x trades at a premium; while specific industry average data is not provided in the valuation set, the company's premium is likely justified by its market-leading position, pristine balance sheet, and the higher-margin, more stable contributions from its parts and financial services segments.
+Historically, the current trailing PE of 24.25x is above the stock's own historical range observed in recent quarters, which has fluctuated between approximately 9x and 26x over the past few years, suggesting the stock is priced at the higher end of its historical valuation band, reflecting expectations for an earnings rebound but leaving limited room for multiple expansion.

 PE